lucaswillcock/rubiks-robot-master/README.md

 To do:

   - Make a cleaner and smarter GUI
+  - Add all my schematics etc to github
   - 3D CAD designs for all individual parts of the mechanical product
   - Write a motor control class in a seperate file
   - Refine solving method (less if statements)